blackhan-software/avalanche-cli/README.md

 ## [AVM (X-Chain) API](https://docs.ava.network/v1.0/en/api/avm)

-The X-Chain, AVA's native platform for creating and trading assets, is an instance of the AVA Virtual Machine (AVM).
+The X-Chain, AVAX's native platform for creating and trading assets, is an instance of the AVAX Virtual Machine (AVM).
 This API allows clients to create and trade assets on the X-Chain and other instances of the AVM.

 ```
 avm create-address                                Create a new address controlled by the given user.